Peer-Based Fundraising

 In order to become and remain a Give Lively member, a nonprofit must be a 501(c)(3) tax-exempt organization (public charity or private operating foundation).
 To confirm the existence and status of a nonprofit, Give Lively automatically consults public data available through the IRS.

-When a nonprofit misses a deadline to submit timely, complete, required filings and/or fees to the IRS, it’s tax-exempt status may be “revoked.”
-Until the revocation is remedied, the nonprofit is not in good standing and, in keeping with federal law:
+Importantly, when a nonprofit misses a deadline to submit timely, complete, required filings and/or fees to the IRS, its tax-exempt status may be hard to determine.
+Until the lack of clarity is remedied, the nonprofit may not be in good standing and, in keeping with federal law:

 - its Give Lively membership application will not be considered